 We asked what three things residents liked most about living in Kirkandrews parish.
+What you said:

 The countryside was the most popular answer, with "peaceful" coming a close second.
 One resident described it as a "rural haven."
 The friendly pleasant people and community spirit scored highly, too.